Thunder Charter Plane Lands Safely Despite Massive Dent in Nose

 Thunder star Carmelo Anthony posted a picture of the plane's dented nose on Instagram after the team landed:

 According to ESPN's Royce Young, the Thunder landed in Chicago around 1 a.m. local time.
-The cause of the dent in the plane is unknown.
+Young noted Delta believes the plane likely hit a bird, which caused the dent.

 Thunder center Steven Adams also posted an image of the plane on Twitter, asking NASA, Neil deGrasse Tyson and Bill Nye what might have caused the dent.